nikhilbadyal/learn-git/GitCommands.md

 10. `git status` - To check which files are in which state.
 11. `git status -s` - Get a simplified view.
 New files that aren’t tracked have a `??` next to them, new files that have been added to the staging area have an `A`,modified files have an `M`
 12. `git add <file/path>` - Begun tracking of the file or files in path
 13. `git commit -v -a -m <message>` Commit file to git. -m flag for message , -v flag to show a much detailed view.
-If i dont pass anything then it'll open a editor to help me write the commit. -a help us to skip `git add `.
+If i dont pass anything then it'll open a editor to help me write the commit. -a help us to skip `git add`.
 It stages every file that is already tracked before the commit.
 14. The rules for the patterns you can put in the .gitignore file are as follows:
     • Blank lines or lines starting with # are ignored.
     • Standard glob patterns work, and will be applied recursively throughout the entire working tree.
     • You can start patterns with a forward slash (/) to avoid recursivity.
     • You can end patterns with a forward slash (/) to specify a directory.
     • You can negate a pattern by starting it with an exclamation point (!)
-15. `git diff <--stagged> `- you want to know exactly what you changed, not just which files were changed.
+15. `git diff <--stagged>`- you want to know exactly what you changed, not just which files were changed.
 If you want to see what you’ve staged that will go into your next commit, you can use git diff --staged. git diff by itself doesn’t show all changes made since your last commit—only changes that are still unstaged. git diff --cached to see what you’ve staged so far (--staged and --cached are synonyms)
 16. `git difftool` - There is another way to look at these diffs if you prefer a graphical or external diff viewing program instead.
 If you run git difftool instead of git diff, you can view any of these diffs in software like emerge, vimdiff and many more (including commercial products).
-17. `git rm ` - To remove a file from Git, you have to remove it from your tracked files (more accurately, remove it from your staging area) and then commit.
+17. `git rm` - To remove a file from Git, you have to remove it from your tracked files (more accurately, remove it from your staging area) and then commit.
 If you modified the file or had already added it to the staging area, you must force the removal with the -f option.
 18. `git rm --cached <filename>`- you may want to keep the file on your hard drive but not have Git track it anymore.
 This is particularly useful if you forgot to add something to your .gitignore file and accidentally staged it.
 19. `git mv` - Thus it’s a bit confusing that Git has a mv command.
 If you want to rename a file in Git.
 It is an equivalent command for
     - mv README.md README
     - git rm README.md
     - git add README
-20. `git log -p --stat --pretty <-n>` - To detect commit history. -p shows the difference introduced in each commit. -n command to limit the commits. --stat is used if you want to see abbreviated stats for each commit.--pretty=online/short/full/fuller/format this option changes the log output to formats other than the default.
+20. `git log -p --stat --pretty <-n> --graph` - To detect commit history. -p shows the difference introduced in each commit. -n command to limit the commits. --stat is used if you want to see abbreviated stats for each commit.--pretty=online/short/full/fuller/format this option changes the log output to formats other than the default.
 The oneline value for this option prints each commit on a single line, which is useful if you’re looking at a lot of commits.
-In addition, the short, full, and fuller values show the output in roughly the same format but with less or more information, respectivel.The most interesting option value is format, which allows you to specify your own log output format.
+In addition, the short, full, and fuller values show the output in roughly the same format but with less or more information, respectivel.The most interesting option value is format, which allows you to specify your own log output format. --graph option adds a nice little ASCII graph showing your branch and merge history:

 | Specifier | Description of Output                           |
 | --------- | ----------------------------------------------- |